|Best overall||Fellowes Powershred 14-Sheet Micro-Cut Heavy Duty Paper Shredder||SEE IT||

 - Produces more paper dust than other models

-This AmazonBasics paper shredder quickly shreds through eight sheets of paper but can also make quick work of credit cards and paper clips.
 Credit cards get a special center spot on the cutter, and it blows right through them.
 It also features the standard reverse mechanism and an auto-on feature that senses paper and turns on the cutters.
 If you’re worried about security, this is the best shredder for credit cards.
 You can also use it to destroy a single credit card at a time.

 Why it made the cut: For less than $100, this model provides security, transparent window, great capacity, and versatile shredding options.